elodina/hdfs-mesos/README.md

 to the issue list.
 Please use generic QA sites like http://stackoverflow.com for that.

-General rules to posting issues are:
+General rules for posting issues are:
 - be precise: provide a minimalistic reproduce-scenario;
 - provide details: provide all required log snippets (stdout/err from scheduler or stdout/err from executor's sandbox, mesos logs if required);
 - be helpful: provide PR for the bug-fix if possible;